wexeis/Documentation/03_Exercises/03_JavaScript/javascript-basics-01/readme.md

 # JavaScript Basics 1 - Variables, Functions, and Branching

-- Fork this repository
-- Clone your fork on your pc
+- Get to your submission folder under the folder exercises/javascript-basics-01
 - Each step has a prepared html file to work with, use it
 - COMMIT AFTER EACH STEP, call each commit by the name of the step